JRUCSD/cse15l-lab-reports/lab-report-2-week-4.md

 ![Third Error Image](error3.png)
 ### Code Change
 ![Third Fix Image](fix3.png)
-In this instance, the bug arose from the program not being able to find a set of parentheses following a pair of brackets.
+In this instance, the bug arose from the previous fix to the program.
+With a failure-inducing input file that does not contain a set of parentheses, the value of the variables `openParen` and `closeParen` contain the unintended value of -1, which causes the symptom of a `StringIndexOutOfBoundsException` and the program to crash.